 How many people are infected with coronavirus and how many have died?

-According to a real-time coronavirus dashboard, there's a total of 71,000 confirmed cases worldwide.
+According to a real-time coronavirus dashboard, there are over 156,000 confirmed cases worldwide.

 Most of the confirmed cases come from mainland China, where Wuhan and several surrounding cities have been placed under lockdown in an effort to contain 2019-nCoV.